tutao/mapirs/README.md

 ## Crosscompile on Linux

+.cargo/config is set up so "cargo build" will use the x86_64-pc-windows-gnu target.
+Running tests requires wine to be installed.

 ### Prerequisites

 * package gcc-mingw-w64
 * cargo
+* wine if running tests

 ### Commands

-`cargo build --target x86_64-pc-windows-gnu` or
+`cargo build` or
-`cargo build --target x86_64-pc-windows-gnu --release`
+`cargo build --release`

 the dll will be placed in ./target/x86_64-pc-windows-gnu/{release,debug}/mapirs.dll